mgastner/cartogram-cpp/README.md

 ### Installation

-Go to the `cartogram_cpp` directory in your preferred terminal and execute the following commands.
+Go to the `cartogram-cpp` directory in your preferred terminal and execute the following commands.

     cmake -B build
     make -C build